Qcompiler/SC24_MIXQ_AE/README.md

 ## Quantize Models.
 Please quantize the LLMs before inferencing and reproducing the result.
 We provide the script $quant.sh$ for quantizing

  the mixed-precision 4-bit and 8-bit model.
-Running the following command to quant a LlaMA-7B model:
+Running the following command to quant a LlaMA-7B model (We have already did it for you in our server):

 ```
 bash   quant.sh  Llama-2-7b